lojak57/BaseForm/README.md

 ### Admin Access

-The admin dashboard can be accessed at `/admin/login` with these default credentials:
+The admin dashboard can be accessed at `/admin/login` with the credentials you set during setup.
-- Username: `admin`
-- Password: `vcseues2024`

-Make sure to change these credentials in a production environment.

 ## Technologies Used